 More coastal walking on the Gower9th July 2017

-In order to ensure that I actually get to Gower for a walk that weekend, I travelled on Saturday and spent the night in Swansea.
+To ensure that I actually got to Gower for a walk that weekend, I travelled on Saturday and spent the night in Swansea.
 That a few previous attempts foundered because of website troubles and other preoccupations added more motivation to take this course of action.
 More impetus was added by 2014 being the last year when the Gower would enjoy a summer Sunday bus service.
-Then, it appeared that such opportunities were not guaranteed to be available again but there is a summer Sunday and bank holiday service in operation for 2017.
+Then, it appeared that such opportunities were not guaranteed to be available again, but there is a summer Sunday and bank holiday service in operation for 2017.

 Sticking with the subject of transport, my outbound train was heavily delayed around Shrewsbury too so it was just as well that I was not hoping to make very much of the day.
 It also meant that I had to attend to some business in Cardiff that I had hoped to do in Swansea so it was dark when I got to my lodgings for the night.

 Unlike the day before which was largely dull and cloudy, the morning of my walk dawned with bright sunshine.
 Coming late in September, there was a frosty chill in the air as if to remind anyone of the passing of the year.
 At the same time, the hills lying north of Swansea looked tempting, though you would have to get to the other side of the M4 to reach them.
 These still are the southern reaches of hilly country leading not only towards the Brecon Beacons National Park but ultimately all the way through Wales as far as its north coast, the very reason why it is so hard to have a railway line running the length of the principality.

 None of this did anything to deter me from heading south as planned.
 As the day warmed, you would be forgiven for thinking that summer was set to last forever and many a day tripper was lured to Mumbles and Rhossili, so buses were busy after what seemingly had been a busy summer for the area.